Hygiene and prevention

 The principle of operation of this device is sandblasting.
 The fine sand is a fine powder with a high soda content.
 The Air-Flow procedure takes about 30 minutes.
 The crystals of the mixture at high speed in contact with the surface of the teeth and clean them.
 Water spray washes away all dental plaque and normalizes the temperature of the tooth surface.

 Due to the softness of the powder, tooth enamel cannot be damaged.

-The procedure can be performed by those who suffer from chronic bronchitis and asthma due to the risk of developing an attack of shortness of breath, as well as those who are on a diet without salt, as the powder contains salt.
+The procedure cannot be performed by those who suffer from chronic bronchitis and asthma due to the risk of developing an attack of shortness of breath, as well as those who are on a diet without salt, as the powder contains salt.